 If you’ve spent any time in Portugal, you’ve undoubtedly encountered the iconic pastéis de nata.
 They beckon from every bakery window with their flaky crusts, custardy centers, and carefully caramelized surfaces.

 If you want to dive into the story and specifics of this sugary treat, you’ve come to the right place.
 Once you know their history and cultural significance, you’ll think twice about greedily gobbling them up in two bites.
 If you ask me, a confection as symbolic and storied as this one deserves to be savored.

-Pastéis de nata are a traditional Portuguese pastry that can best be described as a kind of egg tart.
+Pastéis de nata are a traditional Portuguese pastry that can best be described as a kind of egg tart or custard tart.
 They look a bit like little nests, with a thick outer layer of flaky pastry dough and a filling of rich yellow custard.

-What about pastéis de Belém?
+What Are Pastéis de Belém?

 It all comes down to time and place.
 The most famous place to eat pastéis de nata in Lisbon is the district of Santa Maria de Belém, and specifically the Fábrica de Pastéis de Belém.

-But the simplest explanation is that pastéis de nata is the generic term, whereas pastéis de Belém has been popularized due to the prestige of this particular pastry shop.
-Although the latter technically refers to the ones made here, it's often used as a synonym for pastéis de nata in general.
+But the simplest explanation is that pastéis de nata is the generic term, whereas pastéis de Belém has become popular due to the prestige of this particular pastry shop.
+Although the latter technically refers to the ones made here, it's often used to talk about Portuguese custard tarts in general.

-The monks at the Jerónimos Monastery in Belém were the first to make and distribute the iconic egg tarts.
-The monks used egg whites to starch clothing and fabrics, and were left with an excess of leftover yolks.
+The monks at the Jerónimos Monastery in Belém were the first to make and distribute the iconic custard tarts.
+They used egg whites to starch clothing and fabrics, creating an excess of leftover yolks.
 Instead of wasting them, they often used them to make cakes and pastries.

 Eventually, the monastery closed anyway, at which point the monks sold the recipe to the local sugar refinery.
 Sensing the gold mine they had on their hands, the refinery’s owners opened the Fábrica de Pastéis de Belém in 1837… and the rest is history.

-Crafting the perfect crust
+Crafting the Perfect Crust

 First of all, there’s the dough that forms the pastry crust.
 If you’ve ever tried to make your own pastries, you know how delicate this process can be.
 After mixing the ingredients, you have to work the dough into the right consistency, adding butter as you go to create the perfect texture.